-The focus of personnel development in 2011 will again be on renewal."
-The Group's crisis communications capability was also improved during 2010 and a crisis communications model built for the Group.
-Implementation of this model is under way, and training will be organised for the units' management teams and crisis communications teams.
+The Group's crisis communications capability was also improved during 2010 and a crisis communications model built for the Group, Implementation of this model is under way, and training will be organised for the units' management teams and crisis communications teams.
 The crisis management system will also be introduced to the entire personnel.